 The Court’s decision resolved a conflict among lower courts about the strength of a litigant’s First Amendment interest in materials obtained through discovery.

-In libel lawsuit, court orders newspapers not to dissiminate information gained in discovery
+Court orders newspapers not to share information gained in lawsuit discovery

 In Rhinehart, a nontraditional religious group the Aquarian Foundation and its leader had sued the Seattle Times and the Walla Walla Union-Bulletin for libel, alleging that both papers had published false information that detrimentally affected membership and contributions to the group.